ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 3. R4 of both the input and output are equivalent.
 4. R5 of both the input and output are equivalent.
 5. The oracle pool NFT and all held Ergs from the input are in the output.
+6. R6 of the output must hold the address/ErgoTree of the input.
 ---